-A letter written to the Commissioner of the Administration on Developmental Disabilities, Department of Health and Human Services, which is seeking public input on “Envisioning the Future.”
+A letter written to the Commissioner of the Administration for Community Living, Department of Health and Human Services, which is seeking public input on “Envisioning the Future.”

 February 23, 2011

 Administration for Community Living

 Administration for Children and Families

 370 L’Enfant Promenade, S.W.

 Washington, D.C.
 20447